Shopify Article Schema in 30 Lines of Liquid

 BlogPosting schema for article pages.

-Renders JSON-LD structured data for Google rich results.
+Renders JSON-LD for Google rich results.

 {% endcomment %}